tomsky93/todo_app_react/README.md

 ﻿# ToDo App
 ## Description

-Simple Todo application is built using Django for the backend and React fot the frontend.
+Simple Todo application is built using Django for the backend and React for the frontend.

 ToDo Application is focused on simplicity and effectiveness.
 It allows you to: